MrToph/eosiac/README.md

 `eosiac` (**EOS** **I**nfrastructure-**a**s-**c**ode) is an [Infrastructure-as-code](https://en.wikipedia.org/wiki/Infrastructure_as_code) tool to manage EOS accounts for complex dapps.
 Dapps involve many accounts that require non-trivial setup (permissions, code, tokens, RAM, CPU, NET) often in multiple environments (mainnet, testnet, dev).
 `eosiac` automates the whole process by defining these environments in a **declarative way** through [**human-readable files**](#configuration-example) that are easy to understand even for non-developers.

+## Features

+* configured through simple-to-read configuration files
+* support for several environments
+* create accounts
+* create/update permissions including _keys_, _accounts_, and _weights_
+* stake CPU/NET
+* buy RAM
+* link permissions (only on EOS Mainnet, Jungle, and Kylin environmnets)
+* upload code / abi
+* distribute any token
+* sign with hard-coded private keys or [Scatter](https://get-scatter.com)
+* fully idempotent: only runs actions that are necessary to bring the environment to the specified setup - making it safe to script abortions, re-runs, running in CI
+* scaffold contract actions through the `create-actions` command

 ## Configuration Example